CleverRaven/Cataclysm-DDA/doc/JSON Mapping Guides/Guide for beginning mapgen.md

 1. The `"fill_ter"`: this tag defines the default terrain/flooring for use under furniture and for undefined symbols in your rows.
 Generally, pick the terrain that has the most furniture associated with it.

 2. The `"rows"`: this is the actual blueprint for your building.
 A standard OMT tile (overmap tile) is 24x24 tiles.
 Rows begin their x,y coordinates at 0,0 which is the upper left corner of your map.
-        a. tip: if you cross stitch or are familiar with cross stitch patterns, this should all look very familiar.
+    * tip: if you cross stitch or are familiar with cross stitch patterns, this should all look very familiar.
 You have the map and the "legend" areas.

 3. `"terrain"`: this defines what all those letters in the rows mean when they are terrains.
 A symbol can return a single terrain, or, it can offer a chance to spawn from a selection of terrains.
 Here are some quick examples: